 In Indiana, drivers can obtain their full drivers license at the age of 18.

 Indiana requires you to renew your license every 6 years.
 Older drivers face additional renewal requirements:

 The state of Indiana enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Indiana, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
 States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Indiana, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

-Cellphones and other handheld devices are banned while driving in most states.
+Texting while driving is illegal in most but not all states.
 In Indiana, hand-held devices such as phones and mp3 player are banned to novice drivers only.
-Handheld devices bans prohibit talking on the phone without a hands-free system.
+Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Indiana.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Indiana, distracted driving is listed as a category on police crash report forms.

 Indiana requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Indiana is $25.00.
 Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.